 Ørjan Hirth-Horvei is our local man from Voss.
 He is the owner of S. Endeve Sport.
 Next to doing a huge effort as my co-organizer, he has a long history of fundraiser events for helping kids with cancer.

 Joakim Birkeland is the important content creator.
 Such a big heart and a really good video maker and photographer.
 We are expecting unique visual content from The Tunnel.

 Bjørn Bergenheim will be the head of support.
 This Moss' man is already worthy of a medal of honor, and we know he will take great care of us while we ride.

 Viktor Hadju is a great friend of mine, and I love his passion for helping others.
 He is originally from Hungary, but felt led to come to Norway.
 I am happy we will join the support crew for the event.

-Jonas Orset, or myself if I'd like, is the last rider and organizer.
+Jonas Orset, or myself if I'd like, is the Nordic Trailblazer rider and the organizer.
 I have great guys with me, and am really looking forward.
 I have no big performance goals, but I am determined to ride the 8848 meters of elevation for the good cause.